 Joshua Sanborn is professor of history and head of the History Department at Lafayette College.
-He is the author of Drafting the Russian Nation: Military Conscription, Total War, and Mass Politics, 1905-1925 (Northern Illinois UP, 2003) and co-author (with Annette Timm) of Gender, Sex, and the Shaping of Modern Europe: A History from the French Revolution to the Present Day (Berg, 2007).
-His next book, Imperial Apocalypse: The Great War and the Destruction of the Russian Empire,
+He is the author, most recently, of Imperial Apocalypse: The Great War and the Destruction of the Russian Empire(Oxford UP, 2014).
+He is also the author of Drafting the Russian Nation: Military Conscription, Total War, and Mass Politics, 1905-1925 (Northern Illinois UP, 2003) and co-author (with Annette Timm) of Gender, Sex, and the Shaping of Modern Europe: A History from the French Revolution to the Present Day (Berg, 2007).

 Recent publications include:

 “Russian Imperialism, 1914-2014: Annexationist, Adventurist, or Anxious?”
 Revolutionary Russia (2014).
 Available in open access format at: http://www.tandfonline.com/eprint/FbKFvNaTGDUbx2Ax4xpp/full

 “Russian Empire,” in Ute Daniel, Peter Gatrell, Oliver Janz, Heather Jones, Jennifer Keene, Alan Kramer, and Bill Nasson eds.
 1914-1918-online.
 International Encyclopedia of the First World War (Berlin: Freie Universität Berlin, 2014): DOI: http://dx.doi.org/10.15463/ie1418.10499

 “The Genesis of Russian Warlordism: Violence and Governance during the First World War and the Civil War,” Contemporary European History 19, no. 3 (August 2010): 195-213. © Cambridge University Press 2010. http://journals.cambridge.org/action/displayJournal?jid=CEH